curlconverter/curlconverter/CONTRIBUTING.md

 ### Debugging commands

-First check which characters the input is made up of (it might contain [non-breaking spaces](https://github.com/curlconverter/curlconverter/issues/331) for example) with `xxd` or https://verhovs.ky/text-inspector/ .
+First check which characters the input is made up of with [https://verhovs.ky/text-inspector/](https://verhovs.ky/text-inspector/) or `xxd`.
+It might [contain non-breaking spaces](https://github.com/curlconverter/curlconverter/issues/331) for example.

 Next, check how the Bash is parsed on the [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground).
 Keep in mind that the playground runs the `master` branch of [tree-sitter-bash](https://github.com/tree-sitter/tree-sitter-bash). curlconverter uses an [internal fork](https://github.com/curlconverter/tree-sitter-bash) that might be a few commits behind.

 ## How it works

-curlconverter supports two types of input.
-Either a string of Bash code:
+curlconverter supports two types of input, either a string of Bash code:

 - `toPython('curl example.com')` (used on [curlconverter.com](https://curlconverter.com))
 - `echo curl example.com | curlconverter -`